-(2) Beach Sub-Ddistrict.
-The goal for this Beach Sub-district regulations are intended is to "preserve and enhance the character of these areas, the public condition of the beach, the vitality of its center, and the natural environment."
-Within this area, Tthe Delray Beach Master Plan calls for redevelopment of existing buildings in a manner that places storefronts close to the street and parking in-to the rear.
+(2) Beach Sub-district.
+The Beach Sub-district regulations are intended to "preserve and enhance the character of these areas, the public condition of the beach, the vitality of its center, and the natural environment."
+Within this area, the Delray Beach Master Plan calls for redevelopment of existing buildings in a manner that places storefronts close to the street and parking to the rear.
 Where existing buildings are separated from the pedestrian ways by wide landscaped areas, the addition of arcades and new building square footage to bring the storefronts closer to the street is encouraged.
 The Beach Sub-district is located within the Coastal Planning Area, and as such, density and intensity are limited to promote community resiliency.
-See Figure 4.4.13-2
+See Figure 4.4.13-2A-1 "Central Core and Beach Sub-Districts Regulating Plan".